Skjall/home-assistant-entity-manager/README.md

 - Review error handling and edge cases
 - Ensure documentation is adequate

-You can also trigger additional reviews by commenting `@claude` in the PR.
+You can also trigger additional reviews by commenting `@claude` in any PR or issue.

 ### Development Guidelines